 At GeoSolutions we believe that success stories about important organizations and Open Source Software should be openly shared and they can be used as a measure of OSS success in the formal enterprise environment (but you should alreay know this ;)).
 In this blog post we are going to quickly introduce some work we have done for the Fishery and Aqualture Department of the Food and Agriculture Organization (FAO) of the United Nations (UN).

 The FAO Fishery and Aqualture Department, specifically the FIGIS group; is involved in many efforts geared towards the conservation of the marine ecosystem and GeoSolutions is honored to work with them on some of the mapping applications they need in order to create effective querying and visualizations of the data they manage.

+This blog post covers some work we have done to support information dissemination about Aquatic Species Distribution.
 If you browse to this page, you’ll be able to find the entry point for the Species Knowledge System, from where you can search for species information like distribution, attitude and the like.

 If you click on the Fact Sheetslink in the right menu you’ll be brought to the page where you can search for specific species.

 Let’s now search for swordfish, and then clicking on his name, let’s open its Fact Sheet.
 You’ll be presented with a lot of information, if you scroll down, you’ll see also the geographical distribution.

 Using GeoServer and OpenLayers we also built a specificAquatic Species Viewer that allow users to visualize different species distribution areas (up to 10) inside a single map, with support for embedding and different projections.

+Let’s take a deeper look at the implementation.
 Interacting with GeoServer’s WMS module we dynamically build the map with the species distributions (as they are served internally via Oracle tables where update are done in real time as needed).
 The API supports 3 different projections: WGS84 (EPSG:4326), Google Mercator (EPSG:900913) and Polar Stereographic (EPSG:3031).